This free college planning website provides a simplified way to navigate

-A new ACT will be available on computer in 2015.
-Paper copies will also
+A new ACT is now available on computer.
+Paper copies also are available.

-The new test will have free-response question and students will be able
+The new test has free-response question and students are able

 to manipulate on-screen images to form conclusions, according to Jon L.

 Erickson, president of ACT Inc. education division.
-The content won't be
+The content is the

-changed.
-It will continue to be based on what is learned in the classroom.
+same.
+It continues to be based on what is learned in the classroom.

-KHAN ACADEMY is creating practice problems and free instructional
+KHAN ACADEMY created practice problems and free instructional videos.

 Select one and write no more than 650 words.